 5 150 ‒ 5 250 MHz

-The use of WAS/RLAN in this band is currently limited to indoor systems and in accordance with Resolution 229 (Rev. WRC-12).
-The intention of the WRC-19 studies is to attempt to show compatibility between incumbent services and outdoor WAS/RLAN systems, using appropriate mitigation measures.
-From an aviation perspective, the frequency band 5 150 ‒ 5 250 MHz is also allocated worldwide on a primary basis to the aeronautical radionavigation service (ARNS), to the fixed-satellite service (No. 5.447A), and in some countries of Region 1 and in Brazil to the aeronautical mobile service for aeronautical telemetry (No. 5.446C).
+The use of WAS/RLAN in this band is currently limited to indoor systems and in accordance with Resolution 229 (Rev. WRC-12).As a result of studies there are proposals to permit outdoor use in this frequency band provided appropriate mitigations are put in place that maintain the current interference environment.
+From an aviation perspective, the frequency band 5 150 ‒ 5 250 MHz is also allocated worldwide on a primary basis to the aeronautical radionavigation service (ARNS), the fixed-satellite service (No. 5.447A), and in some countries of Region 1 as well as Brazil the aeronautical mobile service for aeronautical telemetry (No. 5.446C).
 The frequency band is catalogued in Report ITU-R M.2204 as available for possible use by UAS sense and avoid collision awareness ARNS systems that are designed to operate independently of aircraft collision avoidance systems (ACAS) and are considered to be an autonomous operational safety element for avoidance of other air traffic in the vicinity.
-The technical and operating standards for airborne sense and avoid systems will be available to support any WRC-19 studies.

 The frequency band immediately below 5 150 MHz is allocated to the aeronautical radionavigation service, the aeronautical mobile satellite (R) service and the aeronautical mobile service which is limited to aeronautical telemetry and to the aeronautical mobile (R) service.
 The latter is intended for broadband airport surface communications (i.e. AeroMACS).